 You might be surprised I included credit cards and lines of credit.
 Only the minimum payment needs consideration at this point.
 Also, you must stop using the credit accounts now!
 Keep in mind, we want to pay them off, not add to the debt.

 Start by breaking down your expenses into wants and needs.
-Wants are things that are “nice to have”.
+Indeed, wants are things that are “nice to have”.
 For example, wants are things like: New clothes, spa treatments, eating (and drinking) out, etc.

 - Cut out the restaurants, and learn to cook at home.